 A. You can turn in timing per session before you run your SQL with the timing command.

 B. You can run explain analyze against your SQL statement to get the timing.

-When session start in master and segments, all the child processes in segments will be identified with master session_id connection string (con+sess_id).
+When session starts in master and segments, all the child processes in segments will be identified with a master session_id connection string (con+sess_id).

 gpdb=# select * from pg_Stat_activity;